Rathnure GAA: Senior success

-1941 was Rathnure's first year in senior hurling ranks and it is notable that the club has fielded in the Wexford Senior Hurling Championship every other year to date, a feat not equalled by any other club in the county and very few in Ireland.
-In 1948 Rathnure St Anne's won our first of 20 Wexford Senior Hurling Championships.
-There were celebrations lasting for a full week after that County Final.
-Further victories came in 1950, '55, '61, '67, '71, '72, '73, '74, '77, '79, '80, '86, '87, '90, '96, '98, '02, '03 and 2006.
-Following 6 of the above county successes, Leinster Club titles were also won.
+1941 was Rathnure's first year in senior hurling ranks and the club has fielded in the Wexford Senior Hurling Championship every other year to date – a record not equalled by any other club in the county and very few in Ireland.

+In 1948, Rathnure St Anne's won our first of 20 Wexford Senior Hurling Championships.
+There were celebrations lasting for a full week after that county final.
+Further victories came in 1950, 1955, 1961, 1967, 1971, 1972, 1973, 1974, 1977, 1979, 1980, 1986, 1987, 1990, 1996, 1998, 2002, 2003 and 2006.
+Following six of these county successes, Leinster Senior Club Hurling Championship titles were also won.
-Other successes

-Other titles won over the years include Senior football, Intermediate hurling, Junior A & B football, Junior A hurling (3), Junior B hurling (3), U21 hurling (9), including 6 in a row, Minor hurling (14), Juvenile hurling (14), Under 14 hurling (7), Under 12 hurling (3), All Ireland Feile na nGael, Minor football and U14 football.
+Other titles won over the years include Senior football, Intermediate hurling, Junior A & B football, Junior A hurling (3), Junior B hurling (3), U21 hurling (9), including six in a row, Minor hurling (14), Juvenile hurling (14), and All Ireland Feile na nGael titles.

-Nicky Rackard Park
+Camogie development

+Rathnure's camogie club was founded in 1968.
+The club won the All-Ireland Senior Club Camogie Championship in 1995.
+They also won Leinster club championship titles in 1992, 1996 and 2000.
+The club also won a number of Community Games and Féile na nGael titles.
+Cloughbawn joined forces with Rathnure in 1988 and, in the following year, Rathnure won the Wexford senior championship title.

+Grounds

-A large indoor arena, two full-sized playing pitches, a covered stand and an underage pitch at Nicky Rackard Park caters for all ages of girls and boys.
-Its sports complex consists of four full-sized dressing rooms, squash court, fully equipped gymnasium, sauna and a well-stocked GAA shop.
-The clubhouse also contains a historic trophy and meeting room dedicated to Syl Barron.
+The club's grounds comprise a large indoor arena, two full-sized playing pitches, a covered stand and an underage pitch at Nicky Rackard Park.
+Its sports complex consists of four full-sized dressing rooms, squash court, fully equipped gymnasium, sauna and a GAA shop.
+The clubhouse also contains a trophy and meeting room dedicated to Syl Barron.